Maui Wind Swell Hyperlocal ocean conditions

 Swell

-- Height range – Wave face height in feet, color-coded by size
+• Height – Wave face height, color-coded by size

-- Period – Time between waves in seconds, color-coded by quality
+• Period – Time between waves in seconds, color-coded by type

 Period Color Coding